ping/instant-kodi-repo/README.md

         - your.plugin.folder.two/
     ```

-1. Git your changes and new files added and push it to your repo.
+1. Git add your changes and new files and push it to your repo.
     ```
     git add -A .
     git push
     ```

+1. If nothing goes wrong, you will have a personal Kodi addon repository at ``https://your_user_name.github.io/your_repo_name/`` in a few minutes.